LucasAntonsen/SENG-330/exercise-8-ex8_team9/README.md

 # Exercise 8

 Exercise and starter files by Prof. Neil Ernst, A.M., R.P. and O.E. (teaching team).
 Group contributions by C.B., A.P., E.P., L.L..

-Created GUI app for entering whale species observations using the Model-View-Controller and Observer pattern.
+Created GUI app that charts whale species observations from user entry using the Model-View-Controller and Observer pattern.